History of Sarawak: Bruneian Empire and the Sultanate of Sarawak

-During the 16th century, the Kuching area was known to Portuguese cartographers as Cerava, one of the five great seaports on the island of Borneo.
-During its golden age, Brunei under Nahkhod Raga Sultan Bolkiah (1473-1521 AD) managed to conquer the Santubong Kingdom in 1512.
-For a short period of time, it was self-governed under the Sultan of Brunei's younger brother, Sultan Tengah in 1599.
-The new Sultan's younger brother, Pengiran Muda Tengah, also wanted to become Sultan of Brunei by claiming himself rightful successor on the basis of having been born when his father became the Crown Prince.
+During its golden age, Brunei under the leadership of Nahkhod Raga Sultan Bolkiah (1473-1521 AD) managed to conquer the Santubong Kingdom in 1512.

+In 1599, after the death of the Sultan Muhammad Hasan, Abdul Jalilul Akbar rose to the Brunei throne.
+However, Jalilul Akbar's younger brother, Pengiran Muda Tengah, disputed the enthronement of Abdul Jalilu Akbar and also wanted to become Sultan of Brunei by claiming himself rightful successor on the basis of having been born when his father became the Crown Prince.
 Sultan Abdul Jalilul Akbar responded by proclaiming Pengiran Muda Tengah as Sultan of Sarawak, as at that time Sarawak was a territory administered by Brunei.
-Sultan Tengah was killed at Batu Buaya in 1641 by one of his followers.
+Sultan Tengah was killed at Batu Buaya (Santubong) in 1641 by one of his followers.
 He was buried in Kampong Batu Buaya.
-With his death, the Sultanate of Sarawak came to an end and later consolidated into Brunei once more.
+With his death, the Sultanate of Sarawak came to an end and was later readmitted into the Bruneian empire.
 By the early 19th century, Sarawak had become a loosely governed territory under the control of the Brunei Sultanate.
 The Bruneian Empire had authority only along the coastal regions of Sarawak held by semi-independent Malay leaders.
 Meanwhile, the interior of Sarawak suffered from tribal wars fought by Iban, Kayan, and Kenyah peoples, who aggressively fought to expand their territories.